 If you are uncertain if a behavior is a violation of the Cox Honor Code, you have an obligation to contact your course professor for clarification.

 Technology Usage

-The use of Laptops/Netbooks/iPads, etc. is strictly prohibited for use during all class sessions.
-All communication devices (cell phones, iPhones, Blackberries, etc.) capable of sending and/or receiving electronic communication are to be turned off throughout each class session.
-The use of cameras and video cameras on mobile phones and laptops to take photos of the white board and/or projected materials and audio recordings of lectures during class sessions is also strictly prohibited.
+The use of cameras and video cameras on mobile phones and laptops to take photos of the white board and/or projected materials and audio recordings of lectures during class sessions is discouraged.

 Communication